Overjoy: Career

 2018 saw only one live show in producer Mettybeats hometown of Los Angeles.
 The band played for a sold out crowd at Hwood Group's The Pepperment Club in West Hollywood, two days after Dave Chappell and Drake headlined the venue.
 The night turned out to be extra special as a surprise opening set by Bill Withers set the mood for the evening headlined by Overjoy performing fully live with all original members - and co-headlined by Thee Mike B and the Lisbona Sisters.

 Additionally, a radio premiere on LA's Morning Becomes Eclectic, hosted by Jason Bentley helped secure the deal for the band in their hometown.
 Over 100 more spins on 89.9 KCRW in Santa Monica followed helping propel the band even further into the lexicon and on the tongues of music lovers and DJs internationally.
 Editorial features in Flaunt Magazine and Vice's Noisey also followed.

 2019 saw the release of "Sey U Want Me Back" - the band's first release as a duo.
 It received a primetime slot on West LA's cutting edge dance station FREAKS ONLY FM hosted by DJ and presenter Travis Holcombe, as did the preceding single, "Nobody Dances" both released through InGROOVES' distribution home to labels such as Stones Throw.

 In 2020, the duo played at Okeechobee Festival in Okeechobee, Florida.
-It was a true homecoming for singer Lex Famous, and they were more than thrilled to be on the lineup with Australian friends and label mates Rufus Du Sol and Crooked Colors.
-The duo played a laid play DJ set that created a legion of new friends and fans.
+It was a homecoming for singer Lex Famous, and they were on the lineup with Australian friends and label mates Rufus Du Sol and Crooked Colors.
+The duo played a laid play DJ set.
 Also on the bill were Mumford & Sons, Vampire Weekend, Ghostland Observatory, GUNNA, Durante, The Phamtoms, Blood Orange, Bob Moses, Moonboots, and Soul Clap.